madara-tribe/onnxed-HRNet-SAR-Segmentation/README.md

 # abstract

-semantic segmentation for in SAR(synthetic aperture radar) images which is took from satelliate.
+semantic segmentation for SAR(synthetic aperture radar) images which is took from satelliate.

 1 SAR image has VV and HV type. its task to detect new bulding that did not exist in the past